NeoPrint3D/nextjs-prisma-docker-boilerplate/README.md

 --- Start of Terminal 1 ---

-npm run db:setup # setups the database with prisma and mysql npm run dev
+npm run db:migrate setup # setups the database with prisma and mysql npm run dev

 --- End of Terminal 1 ---